 About you - Pehea koe

 Qualifications and experience:

-- Registered Nurse with current New Zealand practising certificate ideally with a post graduate certificate with no limitations in working in mental health
+- Registered Nurse with current NZ practicing certificate ideally with a post graduate certificate with no limitations in working in mental health

 - Experience of delivering mental health triage and communicating plans

 - Experience in undertaking risk assessments and formulating safe, clear risk management plans based on collaboration with the client